jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 The property states the trivial mathematical concept that the square root of a squared value should be equal to the originial value.
-We have switched off "Shrinking" - I'll explain the concept later -using the `shrinking` annotation attribute.
+We have switched off "Shrinking" - I'll explain the concept later - using the `shrinking` annotation attribute.
 Running this property will fail with the following message: